[Solved] This Site Can’t be Reached in Google Chrome

 1. Browse through WiFi or Ethernet properties list to find and select the

-2. In this window, select the option- “Use the following DNS server addresses.”, And then in the two boxes that can be now edited give these two inputs-
+2. In this window, select the option- “Use the following DNS server addresses.”
+Please enter your inputs in the two editable boxes provided- For ‘Preferred DNS server,’ give ‘8.8.8.8’ and ‘8.8.4.4’ for ‘Alternate DNS server.

 4. Try using Chrome after restarting your computer with the new settings.